krakenjs/karka/readme.md

         }
     }
 ```
-* specify multiple rules to be satisfied
+* To specify multiple rules to be satisfied
 ```javascript
 var config = {
         'ying' : [